Non-linear Dynamics and Primordial Black Hole Formation During Kination: Introduction

-In this work, we are instead interested in the evolution of kination in the presence of non-linear perturbations where strong gravitational effects and backreaction can play an important role.
-This becomes particularly important during kination, where even initially small scalar field perturbations---especially those of large super-horizon wavelength---can be significantly amplified.
-As these modes re-enter the Hubble horizon, they may dominate the local dynamics, inducing sharp \emph{local} gradient inhomogeneities that strongly backreact on the background geometry.
-Consequently, the study of perturbations during kination transitions into a strong-gravity problem.
+In this work, we instead investigate the evolution of kination in the presence of non-linear perturbations where strong gravitational effects and backreaction can play an important role.
+This becomes particularly important during kination, where even initially small scalar field perturbations---especially those of large super-horizon wavelength---can undergo signification amplification.
+As these modes re-enter the Hubble horizon, they may dominate the local dynamics, inducing sharp \emph{local} gradient inhomogeneities that strongly backreact on the geometry.
+Consequently, the study of perturbations during kination transitions into a genuine strong-gravity problem.
 In scenarios where the backreaction becomes sufficiently strong, gravitational collapse may occur, potentially leading to black hole formation.
-In this context, while perturbation theory provides essential guidance, this regime necessitates the use of tools from numerical relativity.
+In this context, while perturbation theory provides essential guidance, this regime requires numerical relativity.

 We find that for sub-horizon perturbations, even for relatively large initial amplitudes, gravitational backreaction remains weak and does not induce collapse.
 In this case, scalar perturbations \emph{on average} evolve like radiation for scales much larger than the perturbation scales, in agreement with perturbative predictions.
 Gravitational backreaction only becomes significant with initial perturbation energy density much larger than the kination background energy density.
-In this scenario, the notion of a kination background is no longer clear.
-On the other hand, for linear super-horizon perturbations, gravitational collapse becomes significantly more likely after horizon re-entry.
+In this scenario, the notion of a kination background ceases to be well defined.
+In contrast, for initially linear super-horizon perturbations, gravitational collapse becomes substantially more likely after horizon re-entry.
 We provide a quantitative analysis of the critical initial overdensity required for collapse and compare it with perturbative expectations.
 Our results indicate that black hole formation is generally easier during kination than in perturbative analysis.
 This has important implications for the shape and amplitude of the power spectrum necessary to produce a significant primordial black hole abundance in the early universe.